mapcontrib/mapcontrib/README.md

 # ![MapContrib](https://github.com/mapcontrib/mapcontrib/raw/master/logo.png)

 > Thematic OpenStreetMap contribution

-MapContrib is a web application for thematic contributions to OpenStreetMap.
+**MapContrib is a web application for thematic contributions to OpenStreetMap.
 Everyone can create themes and then make them available to anyone.
-Users can use their OpenStreetMap account to contribute to the OSM database through the theme.
+Users can use their OpenStreetMap account to contribute to the OSM database through the theme.** [More info](http://wiki.openstreetmap.org/wiki/MapContrib)

 2021/04/23 -> we had problems following a fire in a datacenter.
 Everything is not working properly.